gchamon/uvc/README.md

 **WARNING**: kernel 6.8 is known to modify the uvc driver.
 Don't apply this patch if on kernel 6.8.

+# Introduction

+There is a known issue with the aforementioned device reporting UVC version 1.5 but implementing UVC 1.0a.
+A working patch is described in <https://patchwork.kernel.org/project/linux-media/patch/20230115205210.20077-1-laurent.pinchart@ideasonboard.com/>.

+On <https://bbs.archlinux.org/viewtopic.php?id=284160> there are instructions on how to download the kernel source code and apply the patch.
+However after kernel reinstallations or upgrades the patch is reversed.
+Re-downloading and reapplying the patch each time is time consuming and error- prone, since the upstream repository is rather big (over 2GB).

+The repo from which this repository is forked presents a nice alternative that is to separate and modify only the necessary files for the UVC patch.
+However, applying custom kernel module patches is a security hole and should not be done without proper code audit.

+This repository aims to be a nice balance between the two approaches.
+The code in this repo is the same as in the upstream linux repository.
+There are only added files for describing the patch and for convenience scripts.

+Furthermore, to illustrate how one might persist these changes across kernel upgrades, there is a convenience script for archlinux installations that rely on pacman hooks to rebuild and reapply the patch.

 # Prerequisites

 First and foremost, you are about to apply a kernel patch: